This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 According to one review focused on pumpkin nutrition benefits, this type of squash “contains several phyto-constituents belonging to the categories of alkaloids, flavonoids, and palmitic, oleic and linoleic acids.
 Various important medicinal properties including anti-diabetic, antioxidant, anti-carcinogenic, anti-inflammatory and others have been well documented.”

 Beta-carotene is one type of carotenoid antioxidant that is responsible for pumpkins’ signature orange color.
-Beta-carotene is found in cancer-fighting fruits and vegetables that may help reduce the risk of some types of cancer, including colon and prostate cancer.
+Beta-carotene is found in cancer-fighting fruits and vegetables and may help reduce the risk of some types of cancer, including colon and prostate cancer.

 Studies have shown that eating produce rich in vitamin A/beta-carotene may not only defend against cancer, but also protect vision, prevent macular degeneration, and boost heart and neurological health.
 This is due to vitamin A’s ability to counteract oxidative stress and free radical damage, which harm healthy cells and neurons.